-As for my husband. he must taste like candy to mosquitos.
+As for my husband, he must taste like candy to mosquitoes.
 When we’re outside during mosquito season, they seem to signal all their buddies, “He’s outside”.
 I know you’re probably thinking I’m exaggerating, but where I may get a bite or two, he’s covered in bites.
 He wants to kill the itch quickly, who doesn’t, so we need a reliable home remedy on hand.

 Since we don’t use chemical remedies, we’ve come to depend on quite a few home remedies to treat bug bites and stings.
 It’s interesting to me how some home remedies work better than others on different people.
 I’m not sure if it’s related to different skin types, the oiliness of the skin, or exactly what makes the difference but it’s a fact.

 Years ago, an old-timer, Granny Edna, taught me to make a home remedy she called “The Recipe.”
 It’s good for all kinds of bites, stings, and bobos.
 When she taught me how to make The Recipe, it was because the boys had gotten into a fire ant bed.